ArthurHuo/turn-based-game/README.md

 # Turn Based Game

 A personal project.
-Aturn based game developed with unity 3d.
+A turn based game developed with unity 3d.
 Using C# as scripts.